Pneha1234/aws_workshop/Readme.md

  ### stock_info_provider:
     * This is the service responsible for generating live prices and feeding to sqs queue.
     * Provide environment variables required i.e. SQS_QUEUE_URL in Environment variables section under Configuration.
-    * Goto the permission section and add sqs access and event bridge access to the role.i.e AmazonSQSFullAccess and AmazonEventBridgeFullAccess
+    * Goto the permission section and add sqs access policy to the role:
+    {"Effect": "Allow","Action": ["sqs:SendMessage"],"Resource": "<SQS_ARN>"}
+    * Note that we are trying to follow The principle of least privilege (PoLP) as best practice.

    - Please copy the code from the following snippet
  ```python
 import json